-Only 2 seine net shots are allowed by Corner Inlet Fishery Access Licence holders in any 24-hour period (midnight to midnight).
+Only 2 seine net shots are allowed under a Corner Inlet Fishery Access Licence in any 24-hour period (midnight to midnight).

-Figure 2.
+Figure 3.
 Illustration of a seine net 'ring shot'

-&lt;sup>7 Image sourced from the Lakes and Coorong Fishery User Guide (October 2018), pg 18, Department of Primary Industries and Regions SA, 2018
+&lt;sup>9 Image sourced from the Lakes and Coorong Fishery User Guide (October 2018), pg 18, Department of Primary Industries and Regions SA, 2018